aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 ---

-## Content
+## What you're going to learn in this lab
-In this lab you're going to do:
+In this lab you're going to implement a foundational setup for your SageMaker environment by performing the following tasks:
 - Create SageMaker IAM execution roles for Studio users
 - Create AWS KMS keys for data encryption
 - Setup Amazon VPC and a network perimeter